edasevar/theme-live-preview/README.md

 # Theme Editor Live

-A comprehensive VS Code extension for creating and editing themes with real-time preview.
-This extension provides a visual interface to customize every aspect of VS Code's appearance, including workbench colors, semantic tokens, and TextMate token colors.
+A comprehensive VS Code extension for creating and editing themes with real-time preview and transparency controls.
+This extension provides a visual interface to customize every aspect of VS Code's appearance, including workbench colors, semantic tokens, and TextMate token colors with full alpha channel support.

 ## ✨ Features

-### 🚀 Enhanced Live Editing Capabilities (New!)
+### 🚀 Enhanced Live Editing Capabilities
 - **Throttled Updates**: Color changes are batched and throttled (150ms) to prevent overwhelming VS Code
 - **Batch Processing**: Multiple simultaneous changes are processed efficiently in batches
 - **Debounced Search**: Search input is debounced (200ms) for smoother filtering experience